US asks court to end asylum limits, with a short delay

 Associated Press

-The federal government acknowledged in its filing to the Supreme Court that ending the restrictions will likely lead to “disruption and a temporary increase in unlawful border crossings.”
-But the government asked the court to reject efforts by a group of conservative-leaning states to maintain a measure that allows officials to expel many but not all asylum-seekers.

-Migrants have been denied rights to seek asylum under U.S. and international law 2.5 million times since March 2020 on grounds of preventing the spread of COVID-19 under a public-health rule called Title 42.
+Migrants have been denied rights to seek asylum, guaranteed by U.S. and international law, 2.5 million times since March 2020 on grounds of preventing the spread of COVID-19 under a public health rule called Title 42.

+The federal government also asked the court to reject a last-minute effort by a group of conservative-leaning states to maintain the measure.
+It acknowledged that ending the restrictions will likely lead to “disruption and a temporary increase in unlawful border crossings,” but said the solution is not to extend the rule indefinitely.

 With the decision on what comes next going down to the wire, pressure is building in communities along both sides of the U.S-Mexico border.

-In El Paso, Democratic Mayor Oscar Leeser warned that shelters across the border in Ciudad Juárez were packed to capacity with an estimated 20,000 migrants who are prepared to cross into the U.S.
+In El Paso, Democratic Mayor Oscar Leeser warned that shelters across the border in Ciudad Juárez were packed to capacity, with an estimated 20,000 migrants prepared to cross into the U.S.

 “We will continue to be prepared for whatever is coming through,” Leeser said.

-Texas National Guard members, deployed by the state to El Paso this week, used razor wire on Tuesday to cordon off a gap in the border fence along a bank of the Rio Grande that became a popular crossing point in recent days for migrants who waded through shallow waters to approach immigration officials.
-They announced through a loudspeaker in Spanish that it’s illegal to cross there.
+Texas National Guard members, deployed by the state to El Paso this week, used razor wire on Tuesday to cordon off a gap in the border fence along a bank of the Rio Grande that became a popular crossing point for migrants who waded through shallow waters to approach immigration officials in recent days.
+They used a loudspeaker to announce in Spanish that it’s illegal to cross there.
+A few hundred people gathered alongside the row of razor wire that separated them from the National Guard troops.

 Texas said it was sending 400 National Guard personnel to the border city after local officials declared a state of emergency.
-Leeser said the declaration was aimed largely at protecting vulnerable migrants, while the deployment included forces used to “repel and turn-back illegal immigrants,” according to a Texas National Guard statement.
+Leeser said the declaration was aimed largely at protecting vulnerable migrants, while a statement from the Texas National Guard said the deployment included forces used to “repel and turn-back illegal immigrants.”

+In San Diego, a sense of normalcy returned to the nation’s busiest border crossing despite uncertainty leading up to Roberts’ decision.
+The San Ysidro Chamber of Commerce said it learned from U.S. Customs and Border Protection that the more modern, western half of the airport-sized pedestrian crossing would reopen to U.S.-bound travelers Wednesday at 6 a.m.
+The lanes, which lead to an upscale outlet mall, have been closed to almost all migrants since early 2020 to accommodate Title 42 processing.

+The reopening comes “just in time for last-minute shoppers, visiting family members and those working during the holidays,” the chamber wrote to members.
+It said it didn’t know when the area would reopen to travelers going to Mexico from the United States.

+Immigration advocates have said that the Title 42 restrictions, imposed under provisions of a 1944 health law, go against American and international obligations to people fleeing to the U.S. to escape persecution, and that the pretext is outdated as coronavirus treatments improve.
+They sued to end the use of Title 42; a federal judge sided with them in November and set the Dec.
+21 deadline.

-Conservative-leaning states argued in their last-minute appeal to the Supreme Court that an increased numbers of migrants would take a toll on public services such as law enforcement and health care and warned of an “unprecedented calamity” at the southern border.
+Conservative-leaning states appealed to the Supreme Court, arguing that an increased numbers of migrants would take a toll on public services such as law enforcement and health care and warned of an “unprecedented calamity” at the southern border.
+They said the federal government has no plan to deal with an increase in migrants.

-The federal government told the court Tuesday that it has marshaled more resources to the southern border in preparation for the end of Title 42.
+The federal government opposed the appeal, and told the court Tuesday that it has marshaled more resources to the southern border in preparation for the end of Title 42.
 That includes more Border Patrol processing coordinators, more surveillance and increased security at ports of entry, according to President Joe Biden’s administration.

 About 23,000 agents are currently deployed to the southern border, according to the White House.

-Yet the government also told the court to give it some time to prepare should it allow the restrictions to be lifted.
+Yet the government also asked the court to give it some time to prepare if it decides to allow the restrictions to be lifted.
 Should the Supreme Court act before Friday, the government wants the restrictions in place until the end of Dec.
-27. If the court acts on Friday or later, the government wants the limits to remain until the second business day following an order.
-Either timeline — if granted — would mean Title 42 would be in place until after Christmas.
+27. If the court acts on Friday or later, the government wants the limits to remain until the second business day following such an order.

-States seeking to keep the restrictions in place have argued that the federal government has no plan to deal with an increase in migrants — while in Washington, Republicans are set to take control of the House and make immigration a key issue.

-At a church-affiliated shelter a few blocks from the border, the Rev. Michael Gallagher said El Paso faith leaders have been trying to pool resources and open up empty space.
+At a church-affiliated shelter in El Paso a few blocks from the border, the Rev. Michael Gallagher said local faith leaders have been trying to pool resources and open up empty space.
 On Tuesday, a gym at Sacred Heart Church gave shelter to 200 migrants — mostly women and children.

-Outside the church Monday, Jose Natera, a 48-year-old handyman from the Venezuelan town of Guaicaipuro, said he traveled for three months to reach El Paso, sometimes on foot, with no money or sponsors to take him further.

-“I have to stop here until I can get a ticket” out, he said.

-Title 42 restrictions have applied to all nationalities but have fallen disproportionately on those from countries that Mexico has agreed to take back: Guatemala, Honduras, El Salvador and, more recently Venezuela, in addition to Mexico.
+Title 42 allows the government to deport asylum-seekers of all nationalities, but it’s disproportionately affected people from countries whose citizens Mexico has agreed to take: Guatemala, Honduras, El Salvador and, more recently Venezuela, in addition to Mexico.

 Santana reported from Washington, D.C.
 Juan Lozano in Houston and Alicia Fernández in Ciudad Juárez contributed to this report.